-With the completion of the new library/civic building in fiscal year 2016-2017 major projects will slow down for the Agency.
-In FY17-18 the Agency is budgeted to contribute funds to the Canby Fire Department for a new ambulance and to contribute to the redevelopment efforts of the old civic block properties.
-There are also funds budgeted towards the railroad quiet zone, façade improvement program, and renovations to the old library building.
+With the completion of the new library/civic building in fiscal year 2016-2017 major projects have slowed down for the Agency.
+In FY18-19 the Agency is budgeted to contribute funds to the Canby Fire Department for a new ambulance and to contribute to the redevelopment efforts of the old civic block properties.
+There are also funds budgeted towards the railroad quiet zone, façade improvement program, and a gateway arch to highlight the entrance to downtown Canby.